opendocsg/opendoc-family-justice-courts-practice-directions/Part 14-General Matters.md

 > >  (i) The documents set out in sub-paragraph (13)(a)(i) and (ii) above.

-> >  (ii) An affidavit showing the other party’s default in signing the relevant documents.
+> >  (ii) An affidavit stating the details of the written notification(s) sent to the other party and showing the other party’s default in signing the relevant documents.

 (14) The sealed copy of the order of court empowering the Registrar to sign will be returned after the signing of the documents.